Trump indictments: Key court dates set in Georgia, federal election cases

 But the ex-president’s lawyers, citing the time they say is needed to review over 11 million pages of documents received from prosecutors, had asked for the trial to begin in April 2026 – more than a year after the 2024 election.

-Chutkan, the judge, said on Monday that they did not need that long.
+Chutkan said on Monday that they did not need that long.
 “The defence’s proposed date of April 2026 is far beyond what is necessary,” she said.

-Trump’s trial is due to start one day before “Super Tuesday”, when more than a dozen US states will hold their presidential nominating contests.

-Chutkan had said at a hearing earlier this month that she would “take whatever measures are necessary to safeguard the integrity of the case”.
+The judge had said at a hearing earlier this month that she would “take whatever measures are necessary to safeguard the integrity of the case”.

-She also warned that “inflammatory” statements about the proceedings could prompt her to move the case more quickly to trial to prevent witness intimidation or jury pool contamination.
+Chutkan also warned that “inflammatory” statements about the proceedings could prompt her to move the case more quickly to trial to prevent witness intimidation or jury pool contamination.

 Other cases

-Meanwhile, it remains unclear if Trump would be required to appear in person at the Georgia court for his arraignment on 13 state charges next week, or if he would be allowed to be arraigned virtually.
+Meanwhile, it remains unclear whether Trump would be required to appear in person at the Georgia court for his arraignment on 13 state charges next week, or if he would be allowed to be arraigned virtually.

 He will formally hear the charges against him and likely enter a plea during the arraignment.

-The hearing is scheduled less than two weeks after Trump on Friday surrendered at Fulton County Jail in Atlanta on charges that he and 18 associates took part in a conspiracy to “unlawfully change the outcome” of the 2020 election in the state.
+The hearing is scheduled less than two weeks after Trump on Friday surrendered at Fulton County Jail in Atlanta, Georgia on charges that he and 18 associates took part in a conspiracy to “unlawfully change the outcome” of the 2020 election in the state.

 During his 20-minute stop at the jail, Trump was fingerprinted and became the first former president in US history to have his mugshot taken.

+Al Jazeera’s Alan Fisher, reporting from Washington, DC on Monday afternoon, said Trump’s 18 co-defendants in the Georgia case will also have their arraignments on September 6.
+“They are scheduled at 15-minute intervals,” Fisher said.

-His Georgia arraignment will mark the fourth so far this year.
+The Georgia arraignment will mark Trump’s fourth so far this year.

 The former president was arraigned in federal court in Washington, DC earlier this month as part of the federal indictment linked to his efforts to subvert the 2020 vote.